bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

   The count is validated by various routines to prevent excessive storage use.

-Unn
-: An unsigned integer with a length of "nn" bits.
-Normally this will be multiples of 8 bits such as: U8, U16, U32, U64.
-These kind of items are only used in the Block Header because they are fixed length fields.

 VarInt
 : A sequence of 1 to 9 _bytes_ that represents a 64-bit unsigned
   integer in Little-Endian form.
 The high bit of each byte is used as a continuation flag, so 0 … 127 can be represented by each byte.
 Each successive byte adds 7 more bits.
 The 9^th^ byte does not have a continuation flag, so it adds eight bits to the integer, bringing the total for the nine bytes to 64 bits.

+The following variable types are used only in Bitmark block headers, because they are fixed length fields:

+Unn
+: An unsigned integer with a length of "nn" bits.
+Normally this will be multiples of 8 bits such as: U8, U16, U32, U64.

 ## Transactions: Asset, Issue, and Transfer Records